Defence in depth

 Websites that do password hashing properly are also careful in their choice of hashing algorithm.
 Many of the popular algorithms, such as SHA-256, are designed for speed.
 This is because hashing is used extensively throughout computing for many different purposes; not just passwords but also (for example) comparing large files and documents.

 Password hashing is different - we actually want it to be slow!
-For this reason special password hashing algorithms ("key stretching algorithms") have been developed, such as PBKDF2, which are designed to take many times longer to calculate.
+For this reason special password hashing algorithms ("key stretching algorithms") have been developed, such as PBKDF2 and BCrypt, which are designed to take many times longer to calculate.

 Calculating the hash of a single password is still incredibly fast - a fraction of a second - but the combined effect when hashing hundreds of millions of passwords can add up to days or more.
 Why is this useful?
 By using these slower algorithms, it makes it much more difficult for hackers to brute force your password.